 The clinical review supported further investigation into a risk adjustment model for fourth degree perineal lacerations.
+HAC funding adjustment for fourth degree perineal lacerations was implemented from NEP20.
 They did not support a HAC funding adjustment for third degree perineal laceration or neonatal birth trauma.